Proksima/git-tutorial/basics.md

 	f42c989 HEAD@{1}: commit (initial): Added main.c

 This view of the history is particularly useful when we want to operate on the previous states of the repository.
+However, keep in mind that `git reflog` only contains **local** information: a `git clone` wouldn't carry over the additional information.

 ## Backtracking